kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 >
 > Before applying this model to a production environment, separately review the organization's business policies, security standards, personal data protection requirements, data retention policies, and applicable regulatory requirements.

+> **For an overview of the entire structure**
+> Refer to the [Overall ERD Diagram](./erd-overview.md), which groups all 54 tables by business area.

 > **For detailed column information**
-> See the [Data Dictionary](./data-dictionary.md) for each table's columns, data types, PKs and FKs, nullability, default values, and business rules.
+> For the columns, data types, PKs and FKs, nullability, default values, and business rules of each table, refer to the [Data Dictionary](./data-dictionary.md).

 ## Table of Contents